dhmjulien/lazy-stack-overflow/README.md

 ⚙️ Chrome extension to get instantly your answer on Stack Overflow (yup, I'm lazy).

+👉 When you get to a Stack Overlfow thread, the extension scrolls automatically to the "accepted" answer.

+🖱 You can also double-click on code snippets on the page to copy them to your clipboard!

 ## Installation process

 Since this extension is not on the Chrome Web Store yet, here's how you can install it: